daniloairdax/calendar-api/README.md

 - Add authentication/authorization for secure endpoints
 - Use repository pattern for more complex data access
 - Add more tests and API documentation

+## API Documentation
+- Swagger UI is available at `/swagger` when running the API.

 ---